verifidentity/Cloudcheck-SDK-Android-Library/README.md

 # Cloudcheck-SDK-Android-Library

-Add the cloudcheck aar to your libs folder.
-If you need to use the debug endpoints then use the debug version.
+Add the cloudcheck aar to your lib folder.

 You'll need the following dependencies in your gradle